 E.G. White in Review and Herald Feburary-9-1897

-The Commentary notes that eleven possible views are offered regarding the “relationship between the 2300 “days” of ch.8 and the 70 “weeks” of ch.9.
-Please note I consider them all worthy of discussion and are mostly correct.
-However, omitting any reference to the fact that the word “vision” is translated from two words “mar’eh” (Strong’s #4758) and “chazown“ (Strong’s #2377) leaves much to be desired in the discussion. (see Seventh-day Adventist Bible Commentary Vol.4, page 850, 851 [under 21.
-Gabriel])
+The Seventh-day Adventist Bible Commentary notes that eleven possible views are offered regarding the “relationship between the 2300 ‘days’ of ch.
+8 and the 70 ‘weeks’ of ch.
+9″ (Vol. 4, page 850, 851 [under 21.
+Gabriel]).
+Please note that I consider all of them worthy of discussion and that they are mostly correct.
+However, omitting any reference to the fact that the word “vision” is translated from two different Hebrew words “mar’eh” (Strong’s #4758) and “chazown“ (Strong’s #2377) leaves much to be desired in the discussions.

 “vision” from “chazown” (Strong’s #2377)